alibaba/HandyJSON/README.md

 # HandyJSON

-HandyJSON is a framework written in Swift to make converting model objects (classes/structs) to and from JSON easy on iOS. / HandyJSON是一个Swift编写的`JSON-对象间`序列化、反序列化库，用法简单，类型支持完善。
+HandyJSON is a framework written in Swift which to make converting model objects(classes/structs) to and from JSON easy on iOS.

+Compared with others, the most significant feature of HandyJSON is that it does not need the objects inherit from NSObject(not using KVC), neither implements a 'mapping' function.

 [![Build Status](https://travis-ci.org/alibaba/HandyJSON.svg?branch=master)](https://travis-ci.org/alibaba/HandyJSON)
 [![Cocoapods Version](https://img.shields.io/cocoapods/v/HandyJSON.svg?style=flat)](http://cocoadocs.org/docsets/HandyJSON)